 Anabel was in the hopeless process of pushing, shoving and heaving Minnie away from the trees when the unmistakable roar of the little red sportscar caught her attention.
 There was something about the noise that caught Minnie’s ear as well and her massive head turned from the trees to see where the sound was coming from.

 When she was a younger girl, Anabel would have been tearing down the hill to throw herself into the arms of her father.
-Even a year ago and she would have been waiting at the farmyard gates, and she would have been there since breakfast.
-But that was a year ago.
-She’d lost count of how many times she’d waited in vain since then.
+Even a year ago and she would have been waiting at the farmyard gates and, to make matters worse, she would have been there since breakfast.
+But that was then.
+She’d lost count of how many times she’d waited in vain over the years.
 Long hours spent sitting on her own.
 Oh, it was a waste of time, she knew that.
-He’d text to say he wasn’t coming and she’d phone to say he’d promised and he’d say he was sorry and she’d say he promised and he’d say he’d try and she’d be waiting and sometimes he’d come but more often than not he didn’t.
-It had got worse just lately, it really had, and it wasn’t just her imagination.
+He’d text to say he wasn’t coming, and she’d phone to say he’d promised, and he’d say he was sorry, and she’d say he promised, and he’d say he’d try, and she’d be waiting.
+And sometimes he’d come, but more often he didn’t.
+It had got worse just lately, it really had, and it wasn’t just her saying so.
 Sure, there were times when she was younger when he hadn’t turned up but then there were other times when he showed up unannounced.
 She couldn’t remember the last time that had happened.

 “It’s your go,” said Anabel, the Monopoly board spread out between them.